Third Anglo-Afghan War

 Initial victories saw the Afghans invade across the border, defeating the British and occupying Bagh.
 The British retaliated, leading a counterattack that routed the Afghans.
 Conflict continued in Kurram, which saw the British overwhelmed.
 Taking their own initiative, the British seized Spin Boldak in the south, while an Afghan offensive in Thal was contained, with the British occupying Dacca in turn by the end of May.
 The Royal Air Force were also used in bombing and strafing attacks on the frontier tribes as well as targets within Afghanistan, including Kabul and Jalalabad.
 Although small in scale, it was a contributing force for Amanullah to call for an armistice in June.

-The Anglo-Afghan Treaty of 1919 was signed on 8 August which resulted in the Afghans re-gaining dejure control of foreign affairs from Britain, (Note: The British only controlled Afghanistan's foreign affairs on paper, while in reality, the Emirate of Afghanistan had been interacting with many nations diplomatically on their own, violating the terms of the Treaty of Gandamak.) and the Afghans recognizing the Durand Line as the international border between India and Afghanistan.
+The Anglo-Afghan Treaty of 1919 was signed on 8 August which resulted in the Afghans re-gaining de jure control of foreign affairs from Britain, (Note: The British only controlled Afghanistan's foreign affairs on paper, while in reality, the Emirate of Afghanistan had been interacting with many nations diplomatically on their own, violating the terms of the Treaty of Gandamak.) and the Afghans recognizing the Durand Line as the international border between India and Afghanistan.
 The conflict however, incited numerous uprisings in Waziristan that lasted until the end of the British Raj.